etarasov/pam/README.md

 pam
 ===

-Haskell library for pam authorisation using login and password
+Haskell library for pam authentication using login and password